cmu-sei/GHOSTS/docs/ghosts/core/client.md

 - `instance/` - generated files and information relative to this particular installed instance of ghosts is stored here. **This folder should never be copied from one machine to another**
 - `lib/` - third party libraries used by ghosts are stored here
 - `logs/` - output logs for the installed instance (logs/app.log), and logs that are transferred to the server (`logs/clientupdates.log`)

+???+ danger "Do not copy the instance folder"
+    You should never copy the `instance` folder from one machine to another.

 ### Configuration Files